marcelm/cutadapt/README.md

     cutadapt -a AACCGGTT input.fastq > output.fastq

-The adapter sequence is given with `-a` option.
+The adapter sequence is given with the `-a` option.
 Replace AACCGGTT with your actual adapter sequence.

 input.fastq is a file with reads.
 The result will be written to standard output.
-Use redirection with `>` (or cutadapt's `-o` option) to write the output to a file.
+Use redirection with `>` (or the `-o` option) to write the output to a file.

 By default, the output file contains all reads, even those that did not contain an adapter.
 (See also the `--discard` option.)